kdr/ai4games/sail/README.md

    - D or →: Turn Right
    - Space or C: Toggle between 5 different camera views (behind, top, side, front, sail)
    - F: Toggle Fog
+   - M: Toggle Background Music
+   - Or use the music button in the bottom-right corner

 ## Ship Details